yiliansource/party-js/docs/docs/03-variations.md

 ## Introduction

 The library makes heavy use of so-called _variations_ to allow the variation/customization of individual values.
-Variations are generic - in theory they can take any value, no matter if it's a number, Vector or Colour.
+Variations are generic - in theory they can take any value, no matter if it's a number, Vector or Color.
 A variation can be represented by a _constant_, an _array_, or a _function returning a value_.

 ```ts
 type Variation<T> = T | T[] | (() => T);